 Here are a couple of tips to help you navigate emotions in business communication.

 Knowing how to express yourself in an appropriate way starts with acknowledging your own emotions.

 Our contributor, Douglas Noll, believes that knowing the difference between “I” and “You” statements is crucial:

 “Appropriately expressing emotions requires knowledge of the difference between “I” statements and “You” statements.
 “I” statements are used to express one’s emotions, such as “I am disappointed and frustrated that this report is not what I expected.”
 “You” statements are used to reflect the emotions of others, such as “You are frustrated and disappointed that the report is not what you expected.”
 These are skills that must be taught and mastered and are not innate.”

-“You” statements imply that the listener is responsible for something, which can cause hostility and defensiveness on their part.
+The key to understanding the difference is the fact that “You” statements imply that the listener is responsible for something, which can cause hostility and defensiveness on their part.
 On the other hand, when using “I” statements, you take responsibility for your feelings and it sounds less hostile.

 Even though remote work has numerous benefits, it has some disadvantages too — one of them being that it can be hard to show your personality through a computer screen.

 When you’re chatting with your team, don’t be afraid to sprinkle a few emojis here and there.
-According to Statistics on emoji use in internal communication, emojis positively impact likeability (71%) and credibility (62%), as well as make positive news more sincere (74%).
+According to Statistics on emoji use in internal communication, emojis positively impact likeability (69%) and credibility (59%), as well as make positive news more sincere (72%).
 The same statistics reveal that 88% of survey respondents are more likely to empathize with a person if they use an emoji.

 However, there are a few don’ts when using emojis:

-- Don’t overuse them — your work messages shouldn’t look like middle schoolers’ texts.
+- Don’t overuse them — Your work messages shouldn’t look like middle schoolers’ texts.